zhon/mockist-style-javascript-tdd-kata/README.md

 How do you run the tests? **Open greeter-test.html in Chrome or Firefox (not IE).**

+How do you run the application? **Open greeter-test.html.
+A build script strips out all the testing for production.
+I won't show you that in this kata.**

 ## Starting

 How would you write hello world in javascript?